TolikPylypchuk/SharpHook/docs/articles/hooks.md

 propagation by setting the `SuppressEvent` property to `true` inside the event handler.
 This must be done synchronously and is only supported on Windows and macOS.

+> [!IMPORTANT]
-**Important**: Always use one instance of `IGlobalHook` at a time in the entire application since they all must use the same static method to set the hook callback for libuiohook, so there may only be one callback at a time.
+> Always use one instance of `IGlobalHook` at a time in the entire application since they all must use
+> the same static method to set the hook callback for libuiohook, so there may only be one callback at a time.

 ## The Default Implementations